ideal9/Deep-Learning-Image-Classfication/README.md

 ##The Network (Architecture) description
 I started the model using PCA.
+Then I used a 5*5 64 filter convultional layer
+Next